petsc/petsc/doc/faq/index.rst

 #. set ``PYTHONPATH=$PETSC_DIR/$PETSC_ARCH/lib``

-What Fortran Compiler Do You Recommend On macOS?
+What Fortran compiler do you recommend on macOS?
 ------------------------------------------------

 We recommend using `homebrew <https://brew.sh/>`__ to install `gfortran